dd3v/favbox/README.md

 ## Features

-- lovely UI.
+- a lovely UI.
 Light and dark theme.
 Available few display modes.
 - supports sync with browser profile.
 Absolutely compatible with the default browser bookmark tool.
 - tags
 - advanced search, order, and filtering by tags, domains, and folders.
 - nice page preview (read mode).
 - made with ❤️.
 Free and open source.

 ## Building

 1. `npm run build` to build into `dist`
 2. Enable dev mode in `chrome://extensions/` and `Load unpacked` extension